tinned-software/fail2ban-clusterd/README.md

 There is only one server called host.example.com and for this server only one channel called Fail2ban.
 The channel has the action to ban an IP with fail2ban when it gets a message.

+We also set two filters.
+The key "action" can only have the value "banip" or "unbanip" and the key "jail" can only have the values "sshd".
+You can imagine it like this in logic like this: `(%action% == "banip" || %action% == "unbanip") && %jail% == "sshd"` If this is not true for the incomming values, the action won't be executed.

 ### Daemon